k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 In this section we will go through the types of transformations used by the business rules and flows created by users depending upon the project requirements.

-**Data pre-processing**
+**Data pre-processing:**
 Different projects have different data processing needs, for which Fabric offers a range of built-in functions and libraries, that can be invoked either individually or collectively:
 - Data anonymization: Fabric provides a [masking process](#_Masking_algorithm) (c.f.
 5.4) that can be used to anonymize data for R&amp;D or QA purposes.
 - Data cleansing: Fabric can be setup to retrieve (from external sources) only the data necessary to populate the LU instances while disregarding any data that is not relevant to your project implementation.
 - Data transformation: Fabric provides a large set of functions needed to execute data transformations.
 This set can be extended by combining existing functions or by adding functions using Java or Javascript.
 - PII discovery: A built-in set of libraries enabling sensitive data discovery such as Personally Identifiable Information, especially useful to enforce GDPR or CCPA compliancy
 - Data reconciliation, comparing &amp; matching: Fabric will analyze the collected data in order to decide which data to keep or to discard, depending upon whether the data is trustable.
-- This process can also use Machine Learning algorithms to decide which data set is more trusted when comparing similar entries from multiple tables or DBs
+This process can also use Machine Learning algorithms to decide which data set is more trusted when comparing similar entries from multiple tables or DBs

-**Data Processing modules**
+**Data Processing modules:**
 Data can be processed from 6 different modules:
 - Synchronization process:
 As part of data synchronization (on-demand or initial load) using Fabric&#39;s populationobject, the Sync process uses LU schemas defined within Fabric Studio to create (or update) the micro-databases (LUIs).
 When synchronizing multiple digital entities, Fabric invokes a migration process (distributed parallel sync) for a list of LU instances.

-- iiDFinder
+- iiDFinder:
 Since Fabric creates Digital Entities by extracting data from multiple sources, and then by populating and transforming the data into the LUI tables, any change occurring at the sources level must be reflected all the way down to the fields of the LU instance tables iiDFinder process manages the deployment of such incremental updates as soon as a change in the data source is detected through usual notification systems (such as Oracle Golden Gate) and/or queue messaging services.
 For environments where source data constantly changes, Fabric enables a lazy mode, whereby iiDFinder retrieves the delta updates upon explicit demand from the user.

-- Data Enrichment
+- Data Enrichment:
 Users can enrich data by using built-in functions or adding to them using java/javascript code designed to transform data according to the business requirements.

-- Jobs
+- Jobs:
 This is where all async recurring or scheduled actions happen, enabling users to run fabric functions according to a pre-defined schedule.
 Once set-up by the user, Fabric will create asynchronous tasks (running threads) that will execute specific commands, broadway flows or Java code at specific dates and times.
 Jobs can be used to collect data from structured DB or any files (HTTP), streams, message queues.

-- Broadway
+- Broadway:
 Fabric&#39;s data and business flow management system (Broadway) enables implementors to define, orchestrate and run complete flows of data manipulation and tasks.
 It provides a work environment that unifies data and execution flows under the same framework.
 In a nutshell, Broadway enables you to graphically render your business and data flows and modify them with a set of visual and draggable elements (actors) each one acting as a function, source or target.

-- Graphit&#39;s APIs Generator
+- Graphit&#39;s APIs Generator:
 Graphit is a Fabric utility used to dynamically generate CSV, XML and JSON documents.
 It is useful for the design and generation of Fabric web-services&#39; customized responses.
 The response content will be formatted at execution time, according to specific parameters pertaining to the web service calls and the LUI in use.